mnr/writing-wip/Do-Ye0n_lives_on.md

 Do-Ye0n notices there is no name band, either real or virtual.
 Neither guard has a name band.
 He's the only person with a name in this office.

-"I'm afraid we've been notified of some aggressive transactions between you and several corporations."
+"We've been notified of some aggressive transactions between you and several corporations."
 She waves up a list of Do-Ye0n's billable hours over the past month.
 "You've been planting ransomware in computer systems and extorting companies to have it removed.
 You've been doing this during work hours and while accessing the corporate bandwidth."

 "Yes, I have." agrees Do-Ye0n.
 "I believe I've been quite successful.
 Are you saying I haven't been performing to expectations?"

 "No," she responds.
 "I'm saying you're doing illegal things and Alpha60 can't be seen as hosting those activities.
-We're under investigation for illegal corporate penetrations, of which a majority are from you.
+We're under investigation for illegal corporate penetrations, several of which are from you.
 I'm saying you're being arrested for felony espionage.
 These gentlemen will escort you out of the building and to a detention facility.

-Do-Ye0n looks at the two security guards and realizes these aren't security guards - they are police.
-One of them is presenting him with zip-tie handcuffs.
-The other is helping him to his feet, using gentle restraining force, and turning him around so the officer with the handcuffs can clamp his wrists behind his back.
+Do-Ye0n looks at the security guards and realizes these aren't security guards - they are police.
+One of them presents him with zip-tie handcuffs.
+The other helps him to his feet, using gentle restraining force, and turns him around to clamp his wrists behind his back.

 ------------------------------------------------------------------------